prakharipsum/EV-range-prediction/README.md

-# ⚡ EV Charging Station Optimization System
+# ⚡ EV Recommendation System

 ## 📌 Problem Statement
 With the rapid rise of electric vehicles (EVs), cities are facing challenges in establishing efficient and accessible EV charging infrastructure.
 Random placement of charging stations leads to: